Adeprince01/pfultibot-trk/README.md

 You will be prompted to enter your phone number, a code sent to you on Telegram, and your 2FA password if you have one.
 This will create a `.session` file (named according to `TG_SESSION` in your `.env`) so you don't have to log in again.

+Option 3: Find Channel IDs (if needed, or if you want to add your own bot or channel) python find_channels.py

 ## 🛠️ Usage

 ### Running the Monitor